astropy/package-template/docs/ape17.rst

 ``readthedocs.yml`` or ``.readthedocs.yml`` file (the latter is recommended).
 You should be able to copy over the ``.readthedocs.yml`` file created in :ref:`Step 0 <step0>`.
-With this updated file, you should now be able to remove any pip requirements file or conda yml file that were previously used by ``readthedocs.yml``.
+With this updated file, you should now be able to remove any pip requirements file or conda YAML file that were previously used by ``readthedocs.yml``.

 Step 15 - Coverage configuration
 --------------------------------